 One of the most unfortunate things which has happened in many parts of Christianity is that people have gone overboard in their enthusiasm for the Bible and have ended up making false claims about it which do more harm than good to what it is on about.
-I say: it is the garden where I encounter God; I could use other words like: God speaks through it.
-When some people use the shorthand expression, 'the Word of God' for the Bible, they mean what I mean here, though I think the term has become so misleading I would prefer not to use it.
+I say: it is the garden where I encounter God: I could use other words like: God speaks through it.
+When some people use the shorthand expression, 'the Word of God' for the Bible. they mean what I mean here, though I think the term has become so misleading I would prefer not to use it.

 But if, instead of staying with revering God, I then go on and start revering the book, I could very easily end up claiming the Bible is somehow not human but divine.
 I would be more inclined to do this, the less I knew of its origin.
 So I could easily find myself claiming this is 'the Word of God' and mean something like: God controlled what the people wrote; it is completely without error and contradiction; it is permanently valid in every thought and rule it utters, quite independent of when the rule was written, by whom and for whom.
-This approach is commonly called fundamentalism and the same sort of thing is to be found in most religions, when people declare old traditions to be final, unchangeable, infallible authority.
+This approach is commonly through.
+At times as I stand in the stream I notice an awful lot of sludge and rubbish passing me by; but the same stream also channels life giving nutrient.
+It is worth being there.